Set-Rationalizable Choice and Self-Stability: Set-Rationalizable Choice

-In the proof of \thmref{thm:SetRatiffhatalphahatgamma}, it is precisely the revealed preference relation on sets that is witness to the fact that choice functions satisfying~$\widehat\alpha$ are set-rationalizable.
-In contrast to \citeauthor{Sen71a}'s \thmref{thm:Sen71}, however, the revealed preference relation on sets is not the unique relation that can achieve this.
+In the proof of \thmref{thm:SetRatiffhatalphahatgamma}, it is the base and revealed preference relations on sets that are witness to the fact that choice functions satisfying~$\widehat\alpha$ are set-rationalizable.
+In contrast to \citeauthor{Sen71a}'s \thmref{thm:Sen71}, however, the base and revealed preference relations on sets are not the unique relations that can achieve this.
 It is also worth observing that the proof shows that for each feasible set~$X$ and choice function~$S$ satisfying~$\widehat\alpha$, the selected set $S(X)$ is not merely a maximal set but also the unique \emph{maximum} set within~$X$ given~$\widehat R_S$, \ie $S(X)\mathrel{\widehat R_S} Y$ for all non-empty subsets~$Y$ of~$X$.